Criminal Justice (B.A.)

 Our location in the nation’s capital affords students the opportunity to observe the criminal justice system firsthand, from traffic court to the U.S. Supreme Court, from a cop on the beat to the Director of Homeland Security, and from the policy created by the city council to the policy laid out by the U.S. Congress.
 Through an integration of interdisciplinary learning with the needs of criminal justice in the 21st century, the program prepares the student for a wide variety of careers in criminal justice, including law enforcement, corrections and homeland security, and for graduate study in criminal justice and related fields, such as the law and social services.

-3 credits CRJ 205 CriminologyThis course presents a framework for the scientific study of the nature and causes of crime and antisocial behavior.
+Featured CoursesCJUS 205 CriminologyThis course presents a framework for the scientific study of the nature and causes of crime and antisocial behavior.
 The course focuses on explanations provided through criminal typologies and criminological theories, by focusing on definitions, history, types, causes, and consequences of crime as well as the responses of the criminal justice system to crimes, criminals, and the victims of crimes.
 Topics will include crime causation, the extent of crime, victimization, social/psychological theories, and various types of criminality, including violent, property, and public order offenses.
+Formerly SOCY 205 - Criminology.

-3 credits CRJ 303 Special Populations in Criminal JusticeRace, ethnicity, gender, sexual orientation, socioeconomic class and other characteristics may define individuals as minorities who deserve equitable treatment in the criminal justice system.
-This course examines the roles of racism, sexism, homophobia and social class in theories of crimes and the treatment of minorities by various components of the criminal justice system.
+Prerequisites: None CJUS 303 Inequality, Discrimination, and Gender in Criminal JusticeRace, ethnicity, sex, and other characteristics may define individuals as minorities who deserve equitable treatment in the criminal justice system.
+This course examines the roles of racism, sexism, and homophobia in theories of crimes and the treatment of minorities by various components of the criminal justice system.
+Formerly CJUS 303 - Women and Minorities in CJ.

 3 credits PSYC 323 Forensic PsychologyIntroduces students to psychological issues in the area of criminal justice, including the topics of juvenile delinquency, mental illness and criminal responsibility, and rehabilitation of offenders.
 Psychological theories and research on the causes of criminal behavior and the role of the psychologist in the criminal justice system are presented.
 Formerly PSY 333 and PSYC 323 Criminal and Forensic Psychology.